 In general you place a ‘qualifying bet’ to access the offer and a ‘lay bet’ (with another bookmaker) to offset any loss (if you bet on one team to win on one book maker and for the same team not to win (i.e. to lose or draw) on another site.
 You generally make a loss on your initial bet (of a few pence) but that’s fine because you soon make that back on your next bet where you use the offer (this might be something like a £5 free bet).

 Online resources for Matched Betting.

 It sounds complicated but online resources like Profit Accumulator provide a step-by-step guide for each and every bet.
 Profit Accumulator gives you access to two free offers to whet your appetite and then you can choose whether to subscribe to receive access to further offers.

 I completed both opening offers and made around £16 from the two offers.
 It would have been more but myself and Mr H both decided to start Matched Betting at the same time and some of the offer Ts & Cs only allow you to take advantage of each offer once per household (it monitors your IP address to do this) so I didn’t qualify unfortunately.
 And that is where my Matched Betting journey ends.
 Y’see although it’s a good earner it was too time consuming to read all the Ts & Cs to find out which offers both Mr H and I could do, so I handed the baton to Mr H – after all he’s better at all things mathematical than me and he doesn’t have a blog to look after, so has more time to devote to Matched Betting.
-So far he’s made £1,142 and he’s only been doing it since February.
+He made £1,142 in the first three months alone!

 - Devote some serious time to it – you can make some good money but you need to put the hours in if you want to see decent returns